microsoft/teams-ai/README.md

 > HackTogether is your playground for coding and experimenting with Microsoft Teams.
 With mentorship from Microsoft experts and access to the latest tech, you will learn how to build Teams apps based on the top Microsoft Teams app scenarios.
 The possibilities are endless for what you can create... plus you can submit your hack for a chance to win exciting prizes! 🥳

-## License

-This SDK is licensed under the MIT License.
-This SDK includes tools to use APIs provided by third parties.
-These APIs are provided under their own separate terms.

-- OpenAI API.
-Use of the OpenAI API requires an API key, which can be obtained from OpenAI.
-By using this SDK, you agree to abide by the OpenAI API Terms of Use and Privacy Policy.
-You can find them at [OpenAI Terms of Use](https://openai.com/policies/terms-of-use)
-- Azure OpenAI Service.
-Use of the Azure OpenAI API requires an API key.
-By using this SDK, you agree to abide by the Azure OpenAI API terms.
-You can find them at [Azure OPENAI TOS](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftAzure/MCA#ServiceSpecificTerms), and associated documentation at [Azure Cognitive Services](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/).

----

 ## Capabilities

 ### Teams-centric component scaffolding